nextbreakpoint/infrastructure-as-code/README.md

     https://prod-green-nginx.yourdomain.com/
     http://prod-green-nginx.yourdomain.com/

-For other services you must use host and port for connecting as client:
+Use host and port in your client for connecting to backend services:

     prod-green-cassandra-a.yourdomain.com:9042
     prod-green-cassandra-b.yourdomain.com:9042